BlueQuartzSoftware/DREAM3D/Source/Plugins/SurfaceMeshing/Documentation/SurfaceMeshingFilters/LaplacianSmoothing.md

 applied to every point of the triangulated surface is called Laplacian smoothing of the surface.
 Typically the factor &lambda; is a small positive number, and the process (2) is executed repeatedly.
 The Laplacian smoothing algorithm reduces the high frequency surface information and tends to flatten the surface.
 See Fig. 2 where Laplacian smoothing is applied to a triangulated model of a Noh mask.

 If &lambda; is too small, one needs more iterations for smoothing and the smoothing process becomes time-consuming.
 If &lambda; is not small enough, the smoothing process becomes unstable.

 ---------------------------

 In the Laplacian algorithm the &lambda; term has a range of 0 &le; &lambda; &le; 1 and defines a relative distance that a node can move relative to the positions of the nodes neighbors.
 A &lambda; = 0 value will effectively stop those node types from any movement during the algorithm thus by allowing the user to set this value for specific types of nodes the user can arrest the shrinkage of the surface mesh during the smoothing process.

-Currently if you lock the __Default Lambda__ value to Zero (0) the Triple Lines and Quad points will not be able to move because none of their neighbors can move.
-The user may want to consider allowing a small value of &lambda; for the default nodes which will allow some movement of the triple lines and/or Quad Points.
-This filter will create additional internal arrays in order to facilitate the calculations.
+Currently, if you lock the _Default Lambda_ value to zero (0), the triple lines and quadruple points will not be able to move because none of their neighbors can move.
+The user may want to consider allowing a small value of &lambda; for the default nodes which will allow some movement of the triple lines and/or quadruple Points.
+This **Filter** will create additional internal arrays in order to facilitate the calculations.
 These arrays are

-- Float - Lambda values (Same size as Nodes array)
+- Float - &lambda; values (same size as nodes array)
-- 64 Bit Integer - Unique Edges Array
+- 64 bit integer - unique edges array
-- Optinally 8 Bit Integer for Node Type (Same size as Nodes array)
+- 8 bit integer for node type (same size as nodes array)
-- Integer for Number of Connections for each Node (Same size as Nodes Array)
+- Integer for number of connections for each node (same size as nodes array)
-- 64 Bit Float for Delta Values (3x size of Nodes array)
+- 64 bit float for delta values (3x size of nodes array)

-Due to these array allocations this filter can consume large amounts of memory if the starting mesh is large to start, ie, many nodes.
+Due to these array allocations this **Filter** can consume large amounts of memory if the starting mesh has a large number of nodes.
-The values for the __Node Type__ array can take one of the following values.
+The values for the _Node Type_ array can take one of the following values.

     namespace SurfaceMesh {
       namespace NodeType {